RGB vs BGR Subpixel Layout – What Is The Difference?

 Other Subpixel Layouts

-LG Display’s OLED TVs have a WRGB subpixel layout.
-They’re aligned in a regular RGB line, but with the added white subpixel for increased brightness and efficiency.
+LG Display’s OLED displays have an RWBG subpixel layout.
+They’re aligned in a regular BGR line, but with the added white subpixel for increased brightness and efficiency.

 Samsung QD-OLED panels have regular RGB subpixels but in a triangular layout, which can also cause noticeable fringing on things such as small text.